svenschultze/VOIX/docs/getting-started.md

 ## Using VOIX

 ### Opening the Chat Panel

-There are two ways to open VOIX:

-1. **Side Panel** (Recommended):
 - Click the VOIX icon in your toolbar
-   - Select "Open side panel"
 - The chat interface will appear on the right side of your browser

-2. **Floating Chat**:
-   - Some websites may show a floating VOIX button
-   - Click it to open the chat interface

 ### Basic Chat